gazebosim/gazebo_test_cases/README.md

 Everyone, all contributions are welcome!

+### Don't have a compatible platform?

+Ionic on Ubuntu is only supported on the Noble version of Ubuntu (24.04).
+If you don't have this plaform, there are [docker images and instructions](https://github.com/j-rivero/ionic_testing) ready to use.

 ## How to contribute?

 The [Issues](https://github.com/gazebosim/gazebo_test_cases/issues) page has several tickets each containing specific instructions to test a particular functionality of Gazebo Ionic.